SovereignCloudStack/standards/Standards/scs-0101-w1-entropy-implementation-testing.md

 ## Implementation notes

-With reasonably recent hardware -- x86 CPU with RDRAND/RDSEED (Intel from 2012,
+With reasonably recent hardware—x86 CPU with RDRAND/RDSEED (Intel from 2012, AMD from 2015) or ARM CPU with FEAT_RNG or FEAT_RNG_TRAP—and recent VM image—Linux
-AMD from 2015) or ARM CPU with FEAT_RNG or FEAT_RNG_TRAP -- and recent VM image -- Linux kernel 5.18 or higher --, there is (almost) nothing to be done.
+kernel 5.18 or higher—, there is (almost) nothing to be done.

 Only the flavor and image attributes required by the standard have to be set: